 The event of the year was the discovery of an unknown orchestral song by Kapralova.
 The song Smutny vecer (Sad Evening), discovered by Karla Hartl in the Moravian Museum archives, was possibly intended for a collection of orchestral songs - an ambitious project that the composer later abandoned.
 Neither the song nor the collection has ever been mentioned by any of Kapralova's biographers.
-The only mention of the latter appears in a list of works attached to a curriculum vitae that Kapralova drafted in February 1938 for the 1938 ISCM Festival brochure at the request of Alois Haba, Chairman of the Czech Section of the ISCM.
-Kapralova might have also considered including in the collection orchestral versions of her songs Navzdy (For Ever) and Sbohem a satecek (Waving Farewell), since she started orchestrating the latter around the same time she compiled the list for Haba.
+A mention of the latter appears in a list of works attached to a curriculum vitae that Kapralova drafted in February 1938 for the 1938 ISCM Festival brochure at the request of Alois Haba, Chairman of the Czech Section of the ISCM.
+Perhaps she was considering pairing Smutny vecer with her song Sbohem a satecek (Waving Farewell) which she started orchestrating around the same time she compiled the list for Haba.

 Other key events of 2006 included a new recording of Kapralova's string quartet, performed by the Kapralova Quartet and released at the beginning of the year by ArcoDiva, one of the largest independent labels based in Prague.
-This project was made possible thanks to the generous financial support of one of our members, Geoff Piper.
 In summer, the Czech Radio Publishing House published, in a second edition, Kapralova's Partita for Piano and Strings, a remarkable neo-classical work from 1938.
-Finally, at the end of the year, Amos Editio published a critical edition of Sonata Appassionata, (edited by Dr. Veroslav Nemec), the first of Kapralova's three major compositions for solo piano and one of the most remarkable works of Czech piano repertoire from the first half of the twentieth century.
-While the Society assisted both projects, it initiated and solely financed the latter.
+Finally, at the end of the year, Amos Editio published a critical edition of Sonata Appassionata, the first of Kapralova's three major compositions for solo piano and an important contribution to the twentieth-century Czech sonata repertoire.
+While the Society assisted both publications, it solely financed the latter.

 women in music

 In 2006, the Society made available two important texts on the subject of women and music in its journal.
-The article "The Woman Composer Question: Philosophical and Historical Perspectives" by Dr. Eugene Gates offers an excellent overview of pertinent issues and a comprehensive summary of musicological research on the subject.
-Another article by the same author, "Damned if you do and damned if you don't: Sexual aesthetics and the music of Dame Ethel Smyth," not only provides an insight into the struggle for recognition of one of the most important women artists of the turn of the twentieth-century but also adds substantially to scholarly research on the subject currently available on the Internet.
+The article "The Woman Composer Question: Philosophical and Historical Perspectives" by Eugene Gates offers an excellent overview of pertinent issues and a comprehensive summary of musicological research on the subject.
+Another article by the same author, "Damned if you do and damned if you don't: Sexual aesthetics and the music of Dame Ethel Smyth," not only provides an insight into the struggle for recognition of one of the most important women artists at the turn of the twentieth-century but also adds substantially to scholarly research on the subject currently available online.

 Our online resources on women in music continue to attract visitors to our website and receive endorsement from music libraries across North America, Australia, and Europe.
-Last year, our database of women composers was referred to by several weblogs, while our database of women conductors was recommended as a unique online resource by de Volkskrant (The Netherlands) and San Francisco Classical Voice.
+Last year, our database of women composers was referred to by several weblogs, while our database of women conductors was recommended by de Volkskrant, a Dutch language online platform, and by San Francisco Classical Voice.